U.S. Marines in Tsingtao, China 1945-49

 Tsingtao China, now known as Qingdao and famous for its beer, was a German treaty port from 1897 to 1914 in Shandong Province.
 It is in the northeastern part of China on the east coast, north of Shanghai and southeast of Beijing.
 The city was occupied by Japan from 1914 to 1922 and again from 1938 to 1945.
 The city was under Chinese rule from 1922 to 1938.
 The US Navy Asiatic fleet used the city as a port during the 1930′s.
 In early June, 1949 the Peoples Liberation Army entered Qingdao and took control of the city.

 After the end of the war with Japan on September 2, 1945, the U.S. Marines were ordered to participate in the occupation of certain areas of China primarily to assist Chiang Kai-shek’s government in the surrender and disarmament of Japanese troops.
-The 6th Marine Division, under the command of General Lemuel C. Shepherd (later Commandant of the Marine Corps), was ordered to carry out the mission in the Tsingtao-Chefoo area.
+As part of Operation Beleaguer, the 6th Marine Division, under the command of General Lemuel C. Shepherd (later Commandant of the Marine Corps), was ordered to carry out the mission in the Tsingtao-Chefoo area.
 The 6th Marine Division was deactivated on March 31, 1946 and the Tsingtao command size was sized down to become a reinforced brigade.
 In May, 1947, after more reductions in force, the command became Fleet Marine Force, Western Pacific (“FMFWesPac”).
 Some Marine units remained in Tsingtao until early May, 1949.
 Tsingtao was also the headquarters of the Western Pacific Fleet of the US Navy from 1945-1949 and the Marines provided security for the naval facility in the northwest part of the city.

 In July, 2013, almost 70 years later after the Marines landed, I visited Qingdao to see what remained of the Marines presence in Tsingtao.
 I was armed with old maps of Tsingtao, photos and articles from the China Marines Association newsletter, the Scuttlebutt, and information provided by Billy Parker and Hal Stephens.
 I also had my iPad which provided on the ground, mobile access to Google Earth, Google maps and additional research as needed.
 The use of location based services allowed me to track my route wherever I went.